jmillanacosta/scrape-Malaysian-FoodTables/README.md

 # Scraping the Food Composition Tables from the [Malaysian Food Composition Database (MYFCD)](https://myfcd.moh.gov.my/myfcdcurrent/)

 ## Introduction
 The Malaysian Food Composition tables are not available for download, but they can be consulted at [MyFCD](https://myfcd.moh.gov.my/myfcdcurrent/).
-This is a Python script that opens the MyFCD website, scrapes all data from the food composition tables, and returns the nutritional information for each entry in a .csv file.
+This is a Python script that opens the MyFCD website, scrapes all relevant data from the JS food composition tables, and returns the nutritional information for each entry in a .csv file.
-It is convenient to run this script every time the MyFCD is updated in order to retrieve the latest food composition data.

 There are three sources:
 * [The current Malaysian FCD](https://myfcd.moh.gov.my/myfcdcurrent), with around 170 entries at the moment